PrabhuPugal/Python-Learning/README.md

 - Python was designed for readability, and has some similarities to the English language with influence from mathematics.
 - Python uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.
 - Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.
 Other programming languages often use curly-brackets for this purpose.

+## data types:

+- int
+- str
+- chr
+- float
+- boolean

+- list - []
+- tuple - ()
+- set - {}
+- dict - {key:value}

+# Python Collections
+There are four collection data types in the Python programming language:

+- List is a collection which is ordered and changeable.
+Allows duplicate members.
+- Tuple is a collection which is ordered and unchangeable.
+Allows duplicate members.
+- Set is a collection which is unordered, unchangeable*, and unindexed.
+No duplicate members.
+- Dictionary is a collection which is ordered** and changeable.
+No duplicate members.